 If you are still on the fence about keeping an item, consider how much space it takes up and what value it has.

-She designates a set space or container for each collection of items and if she has too many items to fit into that container (i.e. a shelf, a drawer, a box), then some of the items must go until they all fit.
+She designates a set space or container for each collection of items and if she has too much stuff to fit into that container (i.e. a shelf, a drawer, a box), then some of the items must go until they all fit.

 Setting yourself similar boundaries will help you work your belongings down to a manageable quantity during your own declutter.